Understanding Self-Sabotaging Behavior In Leadership

 Background: Self-Sabotaging Behavior and its Challenges to Companies

-Self-sabotaging behavior can be particularly challenging for companies as it affects not only the individual but also the overall organizational performance.
+Self-sabotaging behavior can be particularly challenging for companies as it affects the individual and the overall organizational performance.

 When leaders engage in self-sabotage, it can lead to decreased productivity, low employee morale, and hindered innovation.

-Moreover, it can create a toxic work environment and impede the growth and success of the company as a whole.
+Moreover, it can create a toxic work environment and impede the company’s growth and success.

 12 Ways to Overcome Self-Sabotaging Behavior